AMHD/The-Dark-and-Bright-Side-of-IoT-Dataset/README.md

 This page is dedicated to the distribution of the dataset collected and used in the "The Dark (and Bright) Side of IoT" paper; by Ahmed Mohamed Hussain ([Uppsala University]), Gabriele Oligeri ([Hamad Bin Khalifa University]), and Thiemo Voigt ([Uppsala University]).

+# Dataset
-## The data collection has been performed accordingly to the following procedure:
+### The data collection has been performed accordingly to the following procedure:
-- We adopted airodump-ng to identify the victim access point and the devices connected to it.
+- We adopted [Airodump-ng] to identify the victim access point and the devices connected to it.
 - Identifying information such as MAC addresses and WiFi channel used by the devices in the network.
 - Setting the Alfa card channel to the one used by the smart device.
 - Using either [TCPDump] or [Wireshark] for traffic collection and filtering out the traffic generated from the access point to each of the IoT device.
 Using the MAC address obtained from the first step.
 - Extract the time and packet size associated with each over-the-air message.

-# Dataset
-Each dataset corrosponde to the following device -- service:
+### Each dataset corrosponde to the following device -- service:
 - Amazon Echo -- Music
 - Amazon Echo -- News
 - Amazon Echo Dot -- Music